2504822K/2504822Ksonicarts.io/Week9.md

 #### End of the week

 - I think my mix is sounding better overall, but I will not be sure until I use the better headphones.
-I have also realised that I do not like how the melody just abdruptly returns at the end of the piece so I have created some additional sounds which I think work well to introduce the melody again.
+I have also realised that I do not like how the melody just abruptly returns at the end of the piece so I have created some additional sounds which I think work well to introduce the melody again.